 Sustaining an injury on the job can be devastating.
 On top of the physical trauma, serious injuries often result in expensive medical bills and taking unpaid time off from work while you recover.

-While not every workers’ compensation case requires an attorney, most of them stand to benefit from the guidance of an L&I expert like Emery Reddy.
-If your L&I claim has any of the following factors, you should strongly consider partnering with an experienced, compassionate attorney.
+If your L&I claim has any of the following factors, you should strongly consider partnering with an experienced L&I attorney.

 Your Injury Causes Depression